Laughlin in Clark County, Nevada — The American Mountains (Southwest)

 Erected by State Historical Preservation Office and Saint Thomas More Society of Nevada.
 (Marker Number 140.)

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-9/11 Arizona Heroes Memorial (approx. 1.3 miles away in Arizona); Arizona Medal of Honor (approx. 1.3 miles away in Arizona); In Memory of All Vietnam Veterans (approx. 1.3 miles away in Arizona); Arizona Veterans Memorial (approx. 1.4 miles away in Arizona); Hardyville Site (approx. 3.7 miles away in Arizona); Hardyville Pioneer Cemetery (approx. 3.7 miles away in Arizona); Commercial Steamship Transportation and Bullhead Community Park (approx. 5.2 miles away in Arizona); The Camel Corps (was approx. 5.7 miles away but has been reported missing. ).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+9/11 Arizona Heroes Memorial (approx. 1.3 miles away in Arizona); Arizona Medal of Honor (approx. 1.3 miles away in Arizona); In Memory of All Vietnam Veterans (approx. 1.3 miles away in Arizona); Arizona Veterans Memorial (approx. 1.4 miles away in Arizona); Hardyville Pioneer Cemetery (approx. 3.7 miles away in Arizona); Commercial Steamship Transportation and Bullhead Community Park (approx. 5.2 miles away in Arizona); Camels and Commerce (approx. 5.9 miles away); Laughlin, an Oasis on the Colorado (approx. 6.1 miles away).
+Touch for a list and map of all markers in Laughlin.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 24, 2015, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 422 times since then and 15 times this year.
+It was originally submitted on February 24, 2015, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 507 times since then and 53 times this year.
 Last updated on June 11, 2015, by J. Makali Bruton of Querétaro, Mexico.
 Photos: 1, 2, 3, 4. submitted on February 24, 2015, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.